 - Communicate any changes to organizational policy as a result of government mandates

 - Promote a culture that doesn’t tolerate negativity or gossip, which can be toxic and counter-productive as staff return to work

 See the entire NSC SAFER Framework and specific details here so that your organization can build a program that, throughout its phases, brings people back safely to work without putting you or them at undue risk.
 Besides the areas we started to outline, you’ll also have to take into account the legal and HR policies and procedures specific to your organization, too.

 The framework includes a lot of information, but you can prioritize and decide what makes most sense for your organization.
 I’m certain that your operational and safety teams are hard at work preparing, but I’d suggest making this an immediate priority.
 Get your folks together, make some decisions (or review the ones you’ve made), and make the commitment to implement a certain number in each category.

 And as the NSC says in the framework section, “all topic areas are not created equally”, so some will be more applicable to your particular business than others.
 I’ll leave it to you from here, and again these are only recommendations and suggestions.

 Stay well, stay diligent, and lead your teams back to work safely.

 Click here to see the resource directly cited in this article: SAFER: Safe Actions for Employee Returns

 Learn More About iReportSource

 Growing tired of endless calls or emails in order to get the safety info you need?
-Or maybe it’s the paper forms or the spreadsheets you need to compile? iReportSource is the safety management system you need to eliminate all your headaches and help you easily show the ROI of all your safety activities.
+Or maybe it’s the paper forms or the spreadsheets you need to compile? iReportSource is the safety management software you need to eliminate all your headaches and help you easily show the ROI of all your safety activities.
 If you’re ready to build and maintain a world class safety culture, click here to talk to us about how iReportSource can help you empower workers and manage everyday safety.